 - Make sure the selected local for your computer, or the optimal AWS Cloud Region.
 The closest region geographically will usually give you the best internet network performance

-- Pick the type (size) of your Cloud Worker
+- Pick the Cloud Worker Size of your Cloud Worker

 The default size will be enough for most tasks.
 You can also choose the free cloud tier.

 In a few seconds you will see your Cloud Worker is launching, and in 1-2 minutes you will get a message saying your Cloud Worker is ready.

 If you use local container Cloud Workers you have less to worry about stopping them.